How to Count Between Two Numbers (COUNTIFS) in Excel (Formula)

 =COUNTIFS(B2:B26,"<=25",B2:B26,">=10")

-COUNTIFS can take multiple criteria and count values based on them, and to understand this formula, we need to split it into two parts.
+COUNTIFS can take multiple criteria and count values based on them.
+To understand this formula, we need to split it into two parts.

 split-the-countifs-function